Last Modified: 22 Jun 2013

 A selection of optional activities are listed in the day-to-day itinerary.
 This isn't an exhaustive list and should be used as a guide only.
 Prices are for entrance only and don't include transport costs to and from the sites or local guides unless indicated.
 It may not be possible to do all the activities listed in the time available at each destination.
 Optional activities aren't necessarily endorsed or recommended by Intrepid nor included in price of this trip.
 If you do any optional activities, you do so at your own risk and it must be clearly understood that your participation is your own decision and doesn't form part of your contract with Intrepid.
 You may be required to sign/complete a waiver form or a receipt for some optional activities.

 The official currency of Burma is the Kyat (MMK) - pronounced 'chat'.

-So you need to bring cash in US dollars.
-The notes should be crisp and perfect with no folds or marks.
+You need to bring cash in US dollars.
+The notes should be crisp and perfect with no folds or marks and should be no older than 2006.
 Bring high denominations because when you exchange into local currency you get a higher exchange rate.
 The best exchange rates are in Yangon so it's best to try and get all your money changed there.

 Carrying cash is relatively safe as long as you take the usual precautions.
 It's best to try and budget a daily rate and do all your money exchange on the day you arrive in Yangon.
 Burma is quite an inexpensive place to travel so a budget of US$40 per day for food and drinks is plenty.